iov-one/weave/docs/mycoind/iovcore.rst

 ---------------------

-While the blockchain code is in the Go language, we have developed a TypeScript (javascript-compatible) client side sdk in order to access the funcitonality of the blockchain.
+While the blockchain code is in the Go language, we have developed a TypeScript (javascript-compatible) client side sdk in order to access the functionality of the blockchain.
 Iov-Core works for many blockchains, not just weave (mycoind and bnsd), so take a look, it is useful for more than this demo

 Installing Tooling